Skip to main content

 e.
 Encourage and permit every person allowed to attend any meeting to express his or her views on any issue under review before participants in the meeting make a decision; but each person’s comments must comply with Section 4.

 f.
-If a discussion is, or is likely to become, inconsistent with this policy, suspend the discussion until the NCRMLS’s lawyer can review the discussion under the antitrust laws; the minutes should note the suspension.
+If a discussion is, or is likely to become, inconsistent with this policy, suspend the discussion until the HiveMLS’s lawyer can review the discussion under the antitrust laws; the minutes should note the suspension.

 g.
 Make minutes of meetings, circulate them, and have those attending the meeting review them for accuracy before finalizing them.